Chapter 1 : Weak

 I watched him with a look of disgust on my face.
 “Not you, too!”

 Ron and Harry chuckled.
 Well something had definitely not improved between the two of them.
-They were men.
+They were boys.
 Pigs.
 I shook my head again and pulled my eyebrows together.

 My boyfriend turned to me.
 “You better watch it ‘mione, or after all that thinking, we might have to resuscitate you!”